 If you find yourself in the enviable position of having the money to spend on a dedicated backup shelter, you are a lucky soul indeed.
 Still, with some planning and prioritized action, it is possible for most people make this a reality (notice I mentioned the word "prioritized").

-Bev's Note: Inexpensive housing for a BOL, but these are also great for extra storage!
 As the housing market begins to improve, the costs of buying a home for a young couple or a first-time homeowner may become too high for some.
-Those who are looking for a way to minimize the costs of a house, … [Read more...] about From Truck Trailer To New Home
+Those who are looking for a way to minimize the costs of a house, as well as become part of the green movement, can look into one of the newest phenomena in … [Read more...] about Shipping Container Houses – From Truck Trailer To New Home

-Always Think About Layers by Jason It is no secret that wearing layers of clothing is a very sensible idea, especially if you are going to be exposed to the elements.
-It can also be a great benefit if you are going to be going from warm to cold and all points in between in a short space of time … [Read more...] about Guest Post: Always Think About Layers
+It is no secret that wearing layers of clothing is a very sensible idea, especially if you are going to be exposed to the elements.
+It can also be a great benefit if you are going to be going from warm to cold and all points in between in a short space of time because it provides you with the … [Read more...] about Cold Weather Clothing Layers

 The man you see in the picture is Ted Hicks, son of Ray Hicks, who was considered the last of the old time story tellers.
 The other picture is the view from his back porch.
 I had the pleasure of meeting Ted when we lived in the "High Country" near Boone, NC, and I worked for … [Read more...] about Learning From Old Timers

 Camping has been a favorite hobby for many people.
 Aside from it being a perfect way to enjoy the outdoors, it also is a way of bonding with family and friends, and a good form of exercise.
 It is also one of the outdoor activities that can make you feel closer to nature.
 People have always … [Read more...] about Cold Weather Camping Essentials